History Made: Mathilda Wiberg Crowned First Female Formula World Champion

 A Legacy Defining Moment

-As Mathilda Wiberg crossed the finish line at Vila Velha de Ródão, she didn’t just win a race—she shattered a barrier that had stood for decades across all forms of motorsport.
+As Mathilda Wiberg crossed the finish line at Vila Velha de Ródão, she didn’t just win a race, she shattered a barrier that had stood for decades in powerboat racing.
 Her triumph represents validation for every young girl who has ever dreamed of competing at the highest level.

 The championship celebration that followed was a moment of pure emotion, as the realisation of her historic achievement hit home.
-After decades of women competing in various motorsport categories, the breakthrough moment had finally arrived.
+After decades of women competing in powerboat racing, the breakthrough moment had finally arrived.

-The 2025 UIM F2 World Championship will be remembered not just for its compelling competition, but as the season when motorsport’s ultimate glass ceiling was finally broken.
-Mathilda Wiberg’s name will forever be associated with that breakthrough—the first, but certainly not the last, woman to claim a Formula-class world championship.
+The 2025 UIM F2 World Championship will be remembered not just for its compelling competition, but as the season when powerboat racing’s ultimate glass ceiling was finally broken.
+Mathilda Wiberg’s name will forever be associated with that breakthrough — the first, but certainly not the last, woman to claim a Formula-class world championship.